This blog may contain affiliate links. Read our disclosure policy for more info.

 1. Skiing and snowboarding

 Let’s start out with the most obvious and popular thing to do in Banff in December – skiing and snowboarding!
-I myself ski and my partner snowboards and together we just love hitting the slopes around Banff.
+I ski and Daniel snowboards, and we just love hitting the slopes around Banff.
 In Banff, you’re spoilt for choice when it comes to world-class ski resorts.

-Mt Norquay is open every day in December including Christmas Day!
+Mt Norquay Ski Resort is open every day in December including Christmas Day!

-A lift ticket costs $127 CAD for adults, $99 for youth, $49 for children, and $99 for seniors.
+A regular lift ticket costs $165 CAD for adults, $127 CAD for youth and seniors, $69 for children.
 You can also stay at the ski resort and ski in and ski out every day.
 The Sunshine Mountain Lodge is a luxurious hotel only meters from the chairlifts.
 It’s one of the best places to stay in Banff for skiing.

 Lake Louise